Vito Fassano

 Vito Fassano (born 11 February 1940) is a Venezuelan former footballer.
 He played in five matches for the Venezuela national football team from 1967 to 1969.
 He was also part of Venezuela's squad for the 1967 South American Championship.

-Fassano played in the Deportivo Italia when won in the Maracanã Stadium the Fluminense champion of Brazil in 1971.
+Born in Bari, Fassano played for Deportivo Italia for most of his career, except for a brief spell at Cruzeiro, and was present during their famous victory over Fluminense, the reigning champions of Brazil, in 1971.